 Rabbi Benjamin’s Career:

-Prior to the establishment of Chavurah Beth Shalom , he served as Cantor of Temple Sinai in Tenafly from 1978-1991.
+Prior to the establishment of Chavurah Beth Shalom , he served as Cantor of Temple Sinai in Tenafly.
 He has also served at Riverdale Temple in New York City and Temple Beth Shalom in Clifton, New Jersey.

 Rabbi Benjamin is a past President of The Jewish Ministers Cantors Association of America .
-Since 1980, he has been a member of the Board of Governors of the American Society for Jewish Music.
+He has been a member of the Board of Governors of the American Society for Jewish Music.
 Rabbi Benjamin is also a member of the Rabbinical Fellowship of America.

 Rabbi/Cantor Benjamin is best known in our community as the founder of the annual Cantor’s Concert at The Jewish Community Center on the Palisades.
 In addition to his duties as a spiritual leader of Chavurah Beth Shalom , Nat is an officer with the American Society for Jewish Music where he sponsors their annual Chanukah concert and their Contemporary Composers concert which take place at the Jewish American Historical Society in New York City.
 During a career of over thirty years Rabbi Benjamin has officiated at Thousands of weddings, Bar/Bat Mitzvah services, Baby Namings, Funerals, Unveilings and other life cycle events both here in the metropolitan New York / New Jersey area, throughout the United States and abroad.
 He is very sensitive to the needs of interfaith families and situations which need to be addressed.